 In this section, we introduce the way to represent the Objects by a topic model for identifying correlations and relationships among feature-value pairs.
 There are several reasons that we propose a topic model.
-First, topic model can effectively explore tourists' interests from the historical travel records [Liu et al. 2011], i.e., it helps understand the Objects by their latent topics.
-Meanwhile, following the strategies in [Liu et al. 2011; Blei et al. 2003; Rosen-Zvi et al. 2004; McCallum et al. 2007; Bao et al. 2010], the similarity between different Objects (e.g., packages and tourists) can be measured.
+First, a topic model can effectively explore tourists' interests from the historical travel records [Liu et al. 2011]; that is, it helps understand the Objects by their latent topics.
+Meanwhile, following the strategies in Liu et al. [2011], Blei et al. [2003], Rosen-Zvi et al. [2004], McCallum et al. [2007], and Bao et al. [2010], the similarity between different Objects (e.g., packages and tourists) can be measured.

 In recommender systems, the recommendation list is dependent on the interests of the given user.
-Because user's interests are usually implicit, researchers can only explore them from the historical records [Adomavicius and Tuzhilin 2005].
-Specifically, for a given tourist, his travel interests will be explored from the prior travel records.
-As discussed in Section 2, the travel record can be also encapsulated into an Object, which is a collection of feature-value pairs.
-Meanwhile, a tourist may have traveled once or many more times, so his records include a number of different feature-value pairs.
-Note that each tourist is also an Object in the ORS framework, therefore the featurevalue pairs representing the tourist are composed by three parts: the personal profiles of the tourist, the attributes of the travel packages traveled by the tourist, and other feature-value pairs recorded in his travel history.
-Then, the problem becomes how to measure the travel interests of the tourists by these feature-value pairs.
-Considering that an Object is a collection of feature-value pairs, and a document in the topic model is a collection of words (i.e., bag-of-words) [Blei et al. 2003], thus the idea of projecting words into latent topics by topic models for finding the correlations between words can be also adopted for representing Objects and discovering feature-value pair correlations.
+Because users' interests are usually implicit, researchers can only explore them from the historical records [Adomavicius and Tuzhilin 2005].
+Specifically, for a given tourist, his or her travel interests will be explored from the prior travel records.
+As discussed in Section 2, the travel record can also be encapsulated into an Object, which is a collection of feature-value pairs.
+Meanwhile, a tourist may have traveled once or many more times, so his or her records include a number of different feature-value pairs.
+Note that each tourist is also an Object in the ORS framework; therefore, the feature-value pairs representing the tourist are composed by three parts: the personal profiles of the tourist, the attributes of the travel packages traveled by the tourist, and other feature-value pairs recorded in his or her travel history.
+Then, the problem becomes how to measure the travel interests of the tourists by these featurevalue pairs.
+Considering that an Object is a collection of feature-value pairs and a document in the topic model is a collection of words (i.e., bag of words) [Blei et al. 2003], the idea of projecting words into latent topics by topic models for finding the correlations between words can also be adopted for representing Objects and discovering featurevalue pair correlations.
 Then, the tourists' travel interests can be mined, and the similarity between tourists will be computed.

 Actually, topic models are generative models that have been successfully used for document modeling [Blei et al. 2003; Rosen-Zvi et al. 2004; McCallum et al. 2007].
-In addition, Bao et al. [Bao et al. 2010] developed a LDAC (Latent Dirichlet Allocation on Context) model for mobile user modeling where they chose the similar feature-value pair representations.
-Recently, [Agarwal and Chen 2010; Liu et al. 2011; Liu et al. 2012] indicate that topic models can be also used for recommender systems.
-Generally, topic models assume that there are several topics for a corpus D, and a document d in D can be viewed as a bag of words $w{d,i}$ which are generated by these topics.
-Intuitively, if we take the feature-value pairs as words, the Object(e.g., tourist) as the bags of feature-value pairs, and the latent travel interests as topics, we can take advantage of topic models to learn tourists' implicit interests.
+In addition, Bao et al. [2010] developed an LDAC (Latent Dirichlet Allocation on Context) model for mobile user modeling where they chose the similar feature-value pair representations.
+Recently, Agarwal and Chen [2010], and Liu et al. [2011, 2012] indicated that topic models can also be used for recommender systems.
+Generally, topic models assume that there are several topics for a corpus D, and a document d in D can be viewed as a bag of words $w{d,i}$, which are generated by these topics.
+Intuitively, if we take the feature-value pairs as words, the Object (e.g., tourist) as the bags of feature-value pairs, and the latent travel interests as topics, we can take advantage of topic models to learn tourists' implicit interests.